rdfio/rdf2smw/README.md

 robust built-in [XML import feature](https://www.mediawiki.org/wiki/Manual:Importing_XML_dumps).

 It is written in Go for way better performance than PHP.
-Without much optimizations, it has been able to process triples into pages in the [order of ~40K triples/s input, and ~10K pages/s](https://github.com/samuell/rdf2smw/releases/tag/v0.2) on an 2014 i5 Haswell processor (max 2.1GHz I think) running Xubuntu, although these numbers can be expected to depend a lot on the structure of the dataset.
+Without much optimizations, it has been able to process triples into pages in the [order of ~40K triples/sec converted into ~10K pages/sec](https://github.com/samuell/rdf2smw/releases/tag/v0.2) on an 2014 i5 Haswell processor (max 2.1GHz I think) running Xubuntu, although these numbers can be expected to depend a lot on the structure of the dataset.